What Do You Actually Need to Delete Your L5P Duramax?

 What Do I Need to Delete My L5P Duramax?

-1. The "E41" ECM Problem: Why You Can't Just Tune It
+1. The "E41" ECM Problem

-The Solution: The Swap vs. The Crack
+The Solution: Swap vs. Crack

-Lars’ Pick: Go with Option B. Why?
-Because if you ever need warranty work at the dealership, you can swap your stock, locked ECM back in 20 minutes, and the dealer’s diagnostic tools won’t see a "flash counter" discrepancy.
+• Option B: The New Unlocked ECM.
+You buy a pre-unlocked E41 ECM from us.
+Lars’ Pick: Choose Option B. If you ever need warranty work, you can swap your stock ECM back in 20 minutes, and the dealer won't see a "flash counter" discrepancy.

-2. Tuning Device (The Tool)
+2. Tuning Device & Credits

 3. DPF & CAT Delete Pipe (The Exhaust)